Kucoin/kucoin-api-docs/source/localizable/index.html.md

 * Secret
 * Passphrase

-The Key and Secret will be randomly generated and provided by KuCoin; the Passphrase will be provided by you to further secure your API access.
-KuCoin stores the salted hash of your passphrase for verification, but cannot recover the passphrase if you forget it.
+The Key and Secret will be randomly generated and provided by KuCoin.
+The passphrase is filled in when you create the API, you can't recover it after forgot.
+You can only apply for the new API again.
+KuCoin stores the salted hash of your passphrase for verification.

 ## Permissions